Coop-de-gra/SLAM-Project/Ref/Vocabulary_&_Terms/semantic segmentation.md

-### Why
-There are simply some things I haven't heard of and this is a place to collect them and define them

----

 semantic segmentation - computer vision task where the goal is to classify each pixel in an image into a specific category
   * ex:
     * input - a street scene.